rokath/tip/docs/TipUserManual.md

 > **Consideration:** Possible, but currenly no aim.

-###  7.3. <a id='minimize-worst-case-size-by-using-16-bit-transfer-units-with-2-zeroes-as-delimiter'></a>Minimize Worst-Case Size by using 16-bit transfer units with 2 zeroes as delimiter
+###  7.3. <a id='minimize-worst-case-size-by-using-16-bit-transfer-units-with-2-zeroes-as-delimiter'></a>Minimize Worst-Case Size by using 16-bit transfer units with 2 zeroes as delimiter (refused)

 * If data are containing no ID table pattern at all, they are getting bigger by the factor 8/7 (+14\%).
 That is a result of treating the data in 8 bit units (bytes).
 * If we change that to 16-bit units, by accepting an optional padding byte, we can reduce this increasing factor to 16/15 (+7\%).